richardreiter/vinyl-exchange-club/README.md

 - As a user, I want to understand what the website is about.
 - As a user, I want to navigate the website with ease, so I am able to find the information I am looking for easily.
-- As a user, I want to find the website's socials at the header or footer.
+- As a user, I want to find the website's socials at the footer.
 - As a user, I want to find out the website's mission/ethos.
 - As a user, I want to see pictures of the website's events/meetups.
 - As a user, I want to be able to contact Vinyl Exchange Club easily to join the club.